Barry Pang: Early life

 Pang was born in Melbourne to immigrant parents from Canton.
 He was raised in the Melbourne suburb of St Kilda, where he attended St Kilda Park Primary and Elwood High School.
 Pang studied mechanical engineering at Monash University.

-He began studying Tae Kwon at high school and continued practising until leaving university.
+He began studying Tae Kwon Do at high school and continued practising until leaving university.
 Pursuing his martial arts interest in 1973 he travelled to Hong Kong to study Wing Chun kung fu under Wong Shun Leung.
 Upon returning to Melbourne he opened a Wing Chun school in Australia alongside William Cheung.

-Pang is related to fellow kung fu practitioner Bruce Lee as Pang's mother was cousins with Lee's father.
+Pang is related to fellow kung fu legend Bruce Lee as Pang's mother was cousins with Lee's father.

 Martial arts career

 Pang's early martial arts training began in high school with Tae Kwon Do under Jack Rozinszky and then at university where he trained with Yong Dai Cho.
 In early adulthood Pang began training Chinese kung fu with the martial artists who practiced in Melbourne who had trained in Hong Kong.
 In 1973 Pang travelled to Hong Kong to train with Wong Shun Leung.
 Whilst in Hong Kong he also studied Choy Li Fut with Hom Keung.